facebook/react/docs/docs/tutorial.md

 );
 ```

-Note that native HTML element names start with a lowercase letter, while custom React classes names begin with an uppercase letter.
+Note that native HTML element names start with a lowercase letter, while custom React class names begin with an uppercase letter.

 #### JSX Syntax